Los Angeles wildfires could be costliest blaze in U.S. history

 - The insured losses from this week's fires may exceed $20 billion, according to estimates published by JPMorgan.

-- Those losses would exceed the damage from the 2018 Camp Fire, the costliest blaze in U.S. history.
+- Those losses would surpass the damage from the 2018 Camp Fire, the costliest blaze in U.S. history.

 The wildfires wreaking devastation in the Los Angeles area could become the costliest blaze in U.S. history.